-- Conformed contract (SF-33) and all modifications (SF-30) issued within the date specified in Section F.7 in PDF (redacted if and when appropriate); - Contractor GWAC Contract Number, DUNS number, CAGE Code; - Parent Company DUNS number, CAGE Code, if applicable;

-- A statement similar to "CONTRACT INSURANCE meets threshold stated in FAR Subpart 28.307-2 LIABILITY and expires on (insert date of expiration noted on certificate)." - CMMI Maturity Level (Development and/or Services), ISO and ISO/IEC Levels, if any; - Sustainability Disclosures, if any; - Contractor developed marketing materials and approved Press Releases, required only for matters of the Master Contract.
+- Conformed contract (SF-33) and all modifications (SF-30) issued within the date specified in Section F.7 in PDF (redacted if and when appropriate); - Contractor GWAC Contract Number, UEI number, CAGE Code; - Parent Company UEI Number, CAGE Code, if applicable; - A statement similar to "CONTRACT INSURANCE meets threshold stated in FAR Subpart 28.307-2 LIABILITY and expires on (insert date of expiration noted on certificate)." - CMMI Maturity Level (Development and/or Services), ISO and ISO/IEC Levels, if any; - Sustainability Disclosures, if any; - Contractor developed marketing materials and approved Press Releases, required only for matters of the Master Contract.
 (Not required for Task Order awards.); - Contact information of the Contractor's Program Manager; - Link to the GSA GWAC Alliant 2. - (Recommended if CAS approved) Include the DCAA/DCMA or CFA point of contact.

-Contractors shall review annually their points of contact are current and accurate in the Contractor's web page.
+Contractors shall review annually their points of contact are current and accurate in the Contractor's web page and provide a self-certification as to the web page's compliance via a Government Designated System.

 If the Contractor has updated the link of their GWAC Vehicle web page, the new link shall be forwarded to the Alliant2@gsa.gov.